TodePond/TodePondDotCom/pondcast/elephant-in-the-room-and-step-by-step/readme.md

   <source src="1.m4a" type="audio/x-m4a">
 </audio>

-Welcome back nerds.
+Welcome back.
 It's time for another weekly edition of the...

 ... oh no ... something isn't right.
 This pondcast is a week late.
 I missed one!